๐Ÿ”‹Electromagnetism II

 Attenuation in Waveguides

-• Dielectric losses if the guide is filled—loss tangent of filling material causes additional attenuation
+• Dielectric losses occur if the guide is filled with a lossy material.
+The loss tangent tanโกฮด\tan \delta of the filling medium introduces an additional attenuation component ฮฑd\alpha_d.

 Waveguide Coupling and Excitation

-Compare: Probe vs. Loop coupling—probes couple to electric fields while loops couple to magnetic fields.
+Compare: Probe vs. Loop coupling: probes couple to electric fields while loops couple to magnetic fields.
 Choose based on which field component is strongest at your insertion point for the desired mode.

 Quick Reference Table

-Geometry and boundary conditionsRectangular waveguides, Circular waveguides
+Geometry and boundary conditionsRectangular (a>ba > b), Circular (Bessel solutions)

-Single-mode operationOperating between TE10TE_{10} and TE20TE_{20} cutoffs
+Single-mode operationOperate between TE10TE_{10} and next mode cutoff

 Self-Check Questions